 1. Roka Viper Pro Swimskin ($295) – Womens/Mens

-The Roku Viper Pro and X2 (below) both some with no-sew stretch woven technology, meaning there are no creases or lines in the suit to increase drag.
-The suits are coated with a Teflon DWR (Durable Water Repellent) which reduces drag and increases efficiency.
+The Roku Viper Pro and X2 (below) both come with no-sew stretch woven technology, meaning there are no creases or lines in the suit to increase drag.
 The suits also provide a good amount of compression, which also helps reduce drag while supporting the core and the legs in the water, helping both swimming posture and speed.
 The suit has printed silicone leg grippers on the inside of the leg opening for a straight seam cut and the company promises “no sausage leg”.

 The main difference between the Viper X2 and the Viper Pro is the IXI Taping which is placed in various areas in the swim skin.
 This allows your movements, especially lower to upper body, to become more in line and provide a smoother swim through the water.